 Integrated Science 2 (457)

-Grade 10

-5 credits

 This course is designed to further strengthen science content knowledge and skills and prepare students for future college preparatory science courses.
 This course continues development of laboratory skills and critical thinking, as well as practice writing in the content area.
 Projects, both group and individual, may be required.
 Completion of this course does not meet the college requirement of a laboratory-based science.